harry-jw-plymouth/3015-CW2/README.md

 # video link

-# Other details

 #Software engineering issues
 One software engineering issue that came up was to do with the use of models.
-The models used were not designed with triangulation in mind (like the model used in the silhouette lines lab).
-When using the models I found I identified that it appeared that when the geometry shader added edge qauds, it would sometimes mess
+The models used were not designed with adjacency/triangulation in mind (like the model used in the silhouette lines lab).
+When using the models I found I identified that it appeared that when the geometry shader added edge qauds, it would sometimes mess up when generating these qauds.
+This means that at a few angles there were random black lines floating and when edge lines were active for all models this was very prevelant.
+For this reason, most models had edge lines turned off for them to ensure that the scene did not become a mess of black lines.
+In the end, the sword and the stone were the key things with this left on

 # Achievments and reflection
 Overall I believe I have achieved a well put together shader model with sufficient dynamic options for lots of interesting shading opportunities.
 By adding the differant toggles I believe I have made my shader suitable for lots of differant purposes.
 In addition the scene set up the to showcase it acts as a good tech demo to properly demonstrate the opportunities with the shaders.
-If I was to do this project again, there are a few things I would change.
-Firstly,
+While I do think I have done well. there are certainly things that I would change.